magentabusiness/magentabusiness.github.io/products/paas/domains.md

 To view a registered domain details click **Domain details** button on the **Domain** page.
 **Domain details** dialog displays information about registered domain CNAME record and issued **SSL certificate** details including current validity period (**Not before** and **Not after**).
 The certificate is valid for 90 days.
-Please note that **ThingsBoard Cloud** will automatically renew the certificate earlier than 30 days before it expires, no action is required from your part unless you change or delete the domain CNAME record.
+Please note that **IoT Hub** will automatically renew the certificate earlier than 30 days before it expires, no action is required from your part unless you change or delete the domain CNAME record.

 {% include images-gallery.html imageCollection="domainDetails" %}

 ### Delete domain

 To delete a registered domain click **Delete** button on the **Domain** page.
 In the confirmation dialog, click **Yes** if you are sure you want to delete the domain.
-Once confirmed, the domain information and associated SSL certificate will be deleted and you will not be able to access **ThingsBoard Cloud** web interface and services using that domain.
+Once confirmed, the domain information and associated SSL certificate will be deleted and you will not be able to access **IoT Hub** web interface and services using that domain.
 Please note that you can always re-register the same or a different domain using [Domain registration](#domain-registration) procedure.

 {% include images-gallery.html imageCollection="deleteDomain" %}